cshung/MingLogic/Examples/README.md

 Given the counter - we can implement the frequency divider.
 We instantiate the counter twice, one with the clock signal and another with the inverted clock signal to produce the two counters.
 Two and gates are used to detect whether we have a `11` in the counters, and we use an or gate to produce the final output.

-That concludes the frequency divider design.
+That concludes the frequency divider design in `divider.json`.